+- Certified timing systems for speed events.

+- Score sheets and judging panels.

+- Sound systems.

-- Certified timing systems for speed events - Score sheets and judging panels - Sound systems with countdown/beep mechanisms for timing cues - Tables, chairs, and first-aid kits at all stations
+- Tables, chairs, and first-aid kits at all stations.

 Organizers must ensure all equipment is tested before the start of events.

 4. JUDGES / OFFICIALS REQUIREMENTS All judges must be IRSF certified.
 Certification includes completion of training modules, rulebook comprehension, and practical assessments.